acieshk/OneStepGPSLeoProject/README.md

 # Device Dashboard

 This project provides a dashboard to visualize and manage device data fetched from the OneStepGPS API.
-It features a map view, a list view, customizable device icons, and an interface to edit device properties.

 ---

 ## Features

 - **Map View**: Displays devices on a map with customizable icons.
 - **List View**: Presents device data in a sortable and filterable list.
 - **Device Icon Upload**: Allows users to upload custom icons for each device.
-- **Device Details Editing**: Provides an interface to edit device properties, with validation and change tracking.
+- **Device Details Editing**: Provides an treeview to edit device properties.
 - **Database Refresh**: Enables manual refresh of device data from the OneStepGPS API.
-- **User Preferences**: Lets users set distance units (km/mi) and layout preferences (horizontal/vertical).
+- **User Preferences**: Lets users set distance units (km/mi) and save width of the left side drawer.

 ---